 For a list of topics the IRGC is working on, click here.

 The IRGC course is offered on the basis of the International Risk Governance Center’s work plan.
 The purpose of the course is to confront PhD students with the reality of policymaking and the difficulty of providing scientific information relevant to policy.

 Students participate in the preparation of an expert workshop, in particular through research for a briefing paper.
-Then they attend a 2-day interdisciplinary and multi-stakeholder expert workshop.
+They then attend a two-day interdisciplinary and multi-stakeholder expert workshop.
 Finally, they produce a paper, focusing on evidence-based policy recommendations.
-In total: 3 to 6 months.
+In total, the course is spread over 3 to 6 months.

-- It is mandatory to demonstrate participation in the research prior to the workshop, to participate in the workshop and to contribute some papers to the workshop report.
-The course awards 2 academic credits.
+- This course awards 2 academic credits.
+To receive credit, it is mandatory to demonstrate participation in the research prior to the workshop, to participate in the workshop and to contribute to the workshop report.

 - Form of exam